 Happy Mother’s Day!

 Everyone just left our family Mother’s Day get-together and now I’m trying to write this newsletter while fighting off an impending food coma.
-Huge thanks go to my girlfriend Saundra, who not only prepared an amazing array of drinks, hors d’oeuvres, entrees, and dessert, but is also now cleaning up so that I can get out a Mother’s Day newsletter while it’s still Mother’s Day!
+Huge thanks go to my girlfriend, who not only prepared an amazing array of drinks, hors d’oeuvres, entrees, and dessert, but is also now cleaning up so that I can get out a Mother’s Day newsletter while it’s still Mother’s Day!

-My minor contributions to the party included vacuuming, grilling, and making a song list for ambiance, which brings me to my new article and video… [click to continue…]
+My minor contributions to the party included vacuuming, grilling, and making a song list for ambiance, which brings me to my new article and video… [continue reading…]

 { 0 comments }